Developing Better Habits for Home Business Success

 Some people swear that you absolutely must incorporate these new habits into your life slowly, using baby steps.
 That’s a good idea for some things, and it also works for some people.

 I’m more of an extremist, all-or-nothing person.
-I have to take a figurative running leap, cannonballing into my new habit, in order to make it stick.
+I have to take a figurative running leap, cannon balling into my new habit, to make it stick.
 I’ve found that if I leave one foot in the old way while trying to create a new habit, I’ll never succeed.
 Your results may vary.

 So what kinds of habits are we talking about here?
-As I said earlier, we have to work on habits that will improve our own lives.
+We have to work on habits that will improve our own lives.
 For me, I have some foundational habits that help me no matter what I’m doing professionally.
 They even help when I homeschooled my kids, or when I work outside of the home.
 Basically, we’re talking good, all around habits that make my life easier.

-From time to time, such as following that car accident, I find I have to tighten my belt so to speak and buckle down on making these habits a priority again, as they do tend to slowly slip away when a routine is broken or changes.
+From time to time, such as following that car accident, I find I have to tighten my belt so to speak and buckle down on making these habits a priority again, as they do slowly slip away when I break a routine or life change.
 The season of caring for my son after the car accident, of running around to appointments and changing a feeding tube formula, all made for habits flying right on out the window.
 It’s taken awhile to rebuild some of them, especially working out, as my waistline shows.

 Waking Up at a Reasonable Hour

 I think this is fairly self-explanatory.
 I know that in the past, I’ve set a specific (unreasonable) time on this habit, which never seemed to stick.
 Instead, I had to first work on some other habits that were hindering the success of this one:

 - Going to bed at a reasonable hour